soutomas/RappPKPLT/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of RappPKPLT is to …
+The goal of RappPKPLT is to proivde a Shiny application for interactive PKPD simulation using a PK-platelet model.

 ## Citation